Köllnischer Park: Lapidary

 The Lapidary is an open-air museum of primarily stone artworks, both originals and copies, which formerly decorated buildings that no longer exist.
 Some are set into the walls around a 1969 terrace, while others are freestanding at various locations in the park.
 For example, in the walls of the terrace there are fragments of five carved heads from the keystones over windows, supposed to be from the Old City Hall of Berlin in Spandauer Straße and attributed to Georg Gottfried Weiyhenmeyer; two allegorical reliefs; 17th- and 18th-century building signs; a late Gothic vault keystone; and a 16th-century sandstone relief from the Stadtschloß.

-The freestanding sculptures include amongst others:
+The freestanding sculptures include, among others: